Gloria (Them song)

-"Gloria" is a rock song written by Irish singer-songwriter Van Morrison, and originally recorded by Morrison's band Them in 1964.
+"Gloria" is a rock song written by Northern Irish singer-songwriter Van Morrison, and originally recorded by Morrison's band Them in 1964.
 It was released as the B-side of "Baby, Please Don't Go".
 The song became a garage rock staple and a part of many rock bands' repertoires.

 Composition and recording

 According to Morrison, he wrote "Gloria" while performing with the Monarchs in Germany in the summer of 1963, at just about the time he turned 18 years old.
 He started to perform it at the Maritime Hotel when he returned to Belfast and joined up with the Gamblers to form the band Them.
 He would ad-lib lyrics as he performed, sometimes stretching the song to 15 or 20 minutes.
 After signing a contract with Dick Rowe and Decca, Them went to London for a recording session at Decca Three Studios in West Hampstead on 5 April 1964; "Gloria" was one of the seven songs recorded that day.

-Besides Morrison, present were Billy Harrison on guitar, Alan Henderson on bass, Ronnie Millings on drums and Pat McCauley on organ.
+Besides Morrison, present were Billy Harrison on guitar, Alan Henderson on bass guitar, Ronnie Millings on drums and Pat McCauley on keyboards.
 Rowe brought in session musicians Arthur Greenslade on organ and Bobby Graham on drums, since he considered the Them members too inexperienced.
 There remains some dispute about whether Millings and McCauley were actually miked, but Alan Henderson contends that Them constituted the first rock group to use two drummers on a recording.
 Although some sources claim that Jimmy Page played second guitar, other sources deny this.

 Releases and charts

 Decca Records released "Gloria" as the B-side of "Baby, Please Don't Go" in the UK on 6 November 1964, with only the latter reaching the singles chart.
-In the US, the same pairing was released by Parrot Records, which became a regional hit on the US West Coast.
+In the US the same pairing, released by Parrot Records, became a regional hit on the US West Coast.
 Between March and June 1965, the single (both songs) appeared on weekly Top 40 playlists for Los Angeles radio station KRLA, reaching number one for three weeks in April.
 A year later, after the release of a cover version of "Gloria" by the Shadows of Knight, Them's original entered the national Billboard Hot 100 chart.
 Both peaked during the week of 14 May 1966, with Them at number 75 and the Shadows of Knight at number 10.
 Cash Box described it as "a bluesy, up tempo stomp'er devoted to 'Gloria'".

 "Gloria" was added to Them's first UK album The Angry Young Them (1965), which was re-titled with some different tracks as Them in the US.
 The song also appears on several compilations, including The Story of Them Featuring Van Morrison (1997) and The Best of Van Morrison (1990).